Synixe/Documents/guides/players/teamlead.md

 - Know location of all team members
 - Break team into buddy pairs

-!> Team leaders should avoid going unconcious, they are the link between their team and the rest of the squad
+!> Team leaders should avoid going unconscious, they are the link between their team and the rest of the squad

 ## Team Structure

-One of the team leads main jobs is to ensure their team is effective in the current situation.
+One of the team leader's main jobs is to ensure their team is effective in the current situation.
 Reorganizing the team as new challenges arrive is important to the success of the team.

 ### Buddy System